 The shirt is a white-on-white twill stripe with a fine blue or grey pinstripe centred on each white stripe.
 The scale of the shirt’s stripes conflicts with the similar scale of the suit’s stripes; patterns worn together should always be different in size so they don’t compete.
 The tie has a burgundy ground with a neat pattern of, what appears to be, yellow dots with a white pin-dot in the centre.

 Quantum of Solace started right where Casino Royale left off.
 Because of the change of costume designer (from Lindy Hemming to Louise Frogley) and a new suit maker (Tom Ford instead of Brioni), the sartorial transition was rather rough.
 The most obvious continuity error is the change from a 3-piece suit to a 2-piece, though it’s not just the same same suit sans waistcoat but a whole new suit altogether.
 The cloth is still a navy pinstripe but the stripes went from white to light blue and are now spaced closer together.
-This Tom Ford suit is cut and detailed exactly the same as all the other suits in the movie, which means that the latter suit has a 3-roll-2 button stance instead of a full 3-button front, 5 buttons on the cuff instead of 4, and the addition of a ticket pocket.
-The Tom Ford shoulders, while still structured, have a more natural look on Daniel Craig than the Brioni shoulders do.
+This Tom Ford suit is cut and detailed exactly the same as all the other suits in the movie, which means that the latter suit has a three-roll-two button stance instead of a full button three front, five buttons on the cuff instead of four, and the addition of a ticket pocket.
+The Tom Ford shoulders, whilst still structured, have a more natural look on Daniel Craig than the Brioni shoulders do.

 The shirt in Quantum of Solace is still light blue cotton poplin with double cuffs but the collar isn’t as strong as the Brioni collar, which overwhelms Craig’s face and neck.
 The tie isn’t the same but it’s a pattern of blue and black squares.
-The shoes have gone from a 2-eyelet derby to the Church’s Philip perforated cap-toe oxford.
+The shoes have gone from a two-eyelet derby to the Church’s Philip perforated cap-toe oxford.
 Apart from the basics of the outfit, Louise Frogley seemed less interested in continuity and more interested in dressing Bond how she pleased.
-Whilst Tom Ford is a much better fit for Daniel Craig than Brioni, it would’ve been nice to keep the suit a 3-piece.
+Whilst Tom Ford is a much better fit for Daniel Craig than Brioni, it would’ve been nice to keep the suit a three-piece with a full button three jacket.

 Whilst I’m critiquing the fit, another problem that stands out is the too-long sleeves.
 Sleeves should end at the wrist and allow 1/4 to 1/2 inch of shirt cuff.
 Not only is showing a bit of linen aesthetically pleasing, it also eases the wear on the ends of your sleeve.
 Fraying shirt cuffs are easier and cheaper to repair or replace than a suit.